How to Draw a Raspberry Step by Step

 Raspberry middle bottom drupelets drawing

-Add yet another row of drupelets and make these slightly smaller and again more condensed than the previous row.
+Add yet another row of drupelets and again make these slightly smaller and more condensed than the previous row.

 Step 4 – Draw the Bottom Row